kwokkayan/Hero-Journey/README.md

 - Loading levels.
 - Loading story.
 ### Program codes in multiple files
-- A object struct header that stores the data structures used
+- A object classes header that stores the data structures used
 - A misc file that stores miscellaneous functions, i.e. random number generator
 - A level handler file that defines functions to update and manipulate the Level.
 - A camera handler file that updates the Camera struct according to player position.